arunravishankar/arunravishankar.github.io/_posts/2017-06-30-The-Virtues-of-Virtual-Environments.md

 category: Setup-Notes
 ---
 # Setting up a Virtual Environment with Anaconda
+_Update (7/5/18): Since this original post, conda stopped automatically setting up environments as jupyter kernels, as explained [here.](https://stackoverflow.com/questions/39604271/conda-environments-not-showing-up-in-jupyter-notebook) This post has been updated with a workaround by using the `nb_conda_kernels` package._

 Previously, I had a couple of python versions installed on my machine, and it was a hassle to keep track of which packages were installed on which version of python.
 After hearing a lot about 'virtual environments' I decided it was time to give it a try.

 ## Prerequisite